 Meet St. Jude Patient Jordyn

-When Jordyn was 15 months old, the little girl passed out at the dinner table and went into cardiac arrest.
+When Jordyn was 15 months old, she passed out at the dinner table and went into cardiac arrest.
 Doctors learned she suffered from acute lymphoblastic leukemia, the most common form of childhood cancer.
-She underwent chemotherapy and radiation, and achieved remission.
-But, the fight was far from over.
-A genetic disorder in her leukemia cells increased the likelihood that the cancer would return.
-After more chemo and a bone marrow transplant did not produce a cure, Jordyn and her family were running out of options and hope.

-It was November 2009, and Jordyn had been fighting cancer for seven years.
-Her parents were advised that their best option would be to take her home and give her the best quality of life for the time she had left.
-Her parents knew that without treatment, Jordyn would most likely pass away within four to six weeks.
-They were devastated.
+After several years of treatment that included chemotherapy, radiation therapy and a bone marrow transplant, Jordyn was still sick in November 2009—and she was out of options.
+Her parents were advised to take her home and give her the best quality of life for the time she had left.
+Her parents knew without treatment, Jordyn would most likely pass away within four to six weeks, but they would not give up.

-Jordyn’s mom remembers thinking, “There’s got to be something else.
-There’s got to be something else.”
+Jordyn’s mom remembers thinking, “There’s got to be something else.”
 And that’s when Jordyn’s parents began to notice the commercials on TV for St. Jude Children’s Research Hospital®.
 One TV spot in particular featured Jennifer Aniston and a little girl who looked to be Jordyn’s age.
 St. Jude had helped save her life.

-St. Jude has developed a revolutionary transplant procedure and chemotherapy regimen that gave Jordyn another fighting chance.
-The procedure makes it possible for parents to donate bone marrow and cancer-fighting white blood cells even if they are not an exact match to the patient.
+St. Jude had developed a revolutionary transplant procedure and chemotherapy regimen that gave Jordyn another fighting chance.
+The procedure made it possible for parents to donate bone marrow and cancer-fighting white blood cells even if they were not an exact match to the patient.
 Thanks to this breakthrough procedure, Jordyn’s father was able to donate cells to his daughter.
 The bone marrow transplant was a success.